mjdanielson/Cholera-Map/README.md

 ### Mission Complete!

 You have successfully recreated John Snow's famous map!
 Congratulations and happy GIS day!
+The final map can be accessed [here](https://mjdanielson.github.io/Cholera-Map/).

 <p align="center">